 - 5-7 drops rosehip seed oil

-Rosehip seed oil is full of vitamins and essential fatty acids which hydrate and treat aging skin, while honey draws moisture into the skin.
-In a bowl, combine ¼ cup distilled water, 1/2 a teaspoon of honey and 5-7 drops of rosehip oil.
+In a bowl, combine ¼ cup of distilled water, 1/2 a teaspoon of honey and 5-7 drops of rosehip seed oil.
 Mix together with a spoon or fork.
 Gently dip the tissue into the bowl until it is fully saturated.
-Place tissue over face and press into skin.
+Place the tissues over the face and press into skin.
 Leave on for 10-15 minutes or longer.
+Close your eyes, listen to music or a podcast, and relax.